-- People can and do recover. - Individuals and families determine the supports and services they need. - Services and supports are continuous and cohesive across different phases of care and are coordinated across the various agencies involved in their delivery. - Support of recovery is a community responsibility and value.

-- There is inherent flexibility in the system, so it can be responsive to different pathways to recovery. - Measuring quality and outcomes is a system priority.
+- People can and do recover. - Services and supports are continuous and cohesive across different phases of care and are coordinated across the various agencies involved in their delivery. - Support of recovery is a community responsibility and value. - There is inherent flexibility in the system, so it can be responsive to different pathways to recovery.